ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

-﻿# Encrypted Backup and Restore
+﻿# Backup Encryption

 ---

 {NOTE: }

-* With RavenDB 4.0 and 4.1, your backup-encryption options were limited to taking a snapshot of an encrypted database.
+* With RavenDB 4.0 and 4.1, your backup-encryption options are limited to taking a snapshot of an encrypted database.
   Starting with RavenDB 4.2, you can encrypt and restore logical-backups.

 * In this page: